What is The Happy Farm?

 2. To be a training ground in applying the principles of mindfulness into a working environment.

 3. To offer education in organic growing, sustainability and mindfulness practice.

 The project is currently in its fourth year.
 The farm continues to grow and flourish in beautiful and unexpected ways.
 Since the farm began we produce an average of around 8000kg of organic produce each year.
 This year we hosted our second Happy Farm retreat with Wake Up.
 Around 500 young adults got to experience working in mindfulness on the farm with us.
 As with previous years we offered joyful educational sessions to hundreds of children during the summer.
-Finally we trained 6 interns and several shorter-term volunteers in the basics of mindfulness practice and organic farming.
+Finally we trained 6 volunteers and several shorter-term volunteers in the basics of mindfulness practice and organic farming.

 At the farm we grow using classical organic methods similar to those described in the books by Charles Dowding, John Jeavons and Eliot Coleman.
 We do not use many permaculture techniques and while there are small areas for innovation, this coming year the farm will continue to use the methods which are serving us so well.

-What does the internship look like?
+What does the volunteer programme look like?

 A standard day on the Happy Farm